evkx/evkx.github.io/content/models/volvo/c40/C40_Recharge_Single_Motor/_index.md

 ## Climate system

 There is one climate system available.
 The  climate system supports different temperatures in two zones for the driver and passenger.
 This model has a [heat pump](../../../../technology/hvac/#heat-pump) as standard.
-This heat pump can save significant energy used for heating in cold weather.
+This heat pump can save significant energy that the EV would use for heating in cold weather.

 ## Comfort